Healing Through Remembrance

 Benny Baker the Little Biscuit Maker

 He was funny, playful, and just so so loving.
 He wanted to be as close to me as possible.
 He would lay on my keyboard while I would work, sit on my lap while watching tv, and sleep under the blankets with me at night.
 He was always close by.
-I loved him and he loved me.
-He was my sweet little boy and he is so very missed.
+I loved him, and he loved me.
+He was my sweet little boy, and he is so missed.

 Nadia